Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Fukushima Masanori is one of the better known historical Japanese generals, leader of the Seven Spears of Shizugatake, and one of Toyotomi Hideyoshi's finest (and wasn't reported to be as brutal as his fellow general Katou Kiyomasa, who takes anti-Christianiy Up to Eleven).
 However, whenever he makes appearance in KOEI games (Samurai Warriors, Ace Attorney-like game Saihai no Yukue), he is usually portrayed as a bumbling fool nearing The Scrappy level to possibly make Ishida Mitsunari (main protagonist of the latter game) look good.
 Koei truly hates Masanori.

 Norman Jayden from Heavy Raindefinitely qualifies.
-The poor guy is abused by every police officer in the game, constantly getting the shit beaten out of him, and doesn't have a single happy ending But he's easily the most popular character outside of the game.
+The poor guy is abused by every police officer in the game, constantly getting the crap beaten out of him, and doesn't have a single happy ending But he's easily the most popular character outside of the game.

 In Majora's Mask, Tingle's father is certainly embarassed by his son's obsession with fairies, but it doesn't go as far as hate.
 Notably, if you bring him a pictograph of Tingle, he'll reward you with a heart pieace.
 The Tingle of The Wind Waker, on the other hand, is clearly viewed as bizarre at best and outright disliked by the laborers on his island - two of whom are his brothers!